alpdias/crud-records/README.md

 Códificação: -&lowast;- coding: utf-8 -&lowast;- </br>
 EN-US </br>

 Note: The registration table, within the file 'registration.sql' used as an example, has its records written in Portuguese (pt-BR).
-The code contains commands specific to the Windows system (when using the 'os' library), be aware of this if errors occur when running the program on another system.
+The code contains commands specific to the Windows system (when using the 'os' library), be aware of this if errors occur when running the program on another system

 -----------------------------------------------------------------------------------------------------------------------------